-The Yakima and Tepui models come with telescoping ladders.
-They all extend using the same process, but when it comes time to fold the ladder up the Tepui ladder has an innovative self-collapsing system that only requires the user to push two buttons, then the lower steps push the rest of the release buttons on their way up.
+The Yakima, Thule Tepui, CVT, and Roofnest models all come with telescoping ladders.
+They all extend using the same process, but when it comes time to fold the ladder up, the Thule Tepui and Roofnest models have an innovative self-collapsing system that only requires the user to push two buttons.
+The lower steps push the rest of the release buttons on their way up.

-The Tepui models, as well as the Smittybilt Overlander, have included bungee cords that string across the inside of the tent when it's time to convert from camping to travel mode that keep the canopy from bunching up or bulging out of the side of the folding floor.
+The Thule Tepui models and the Smittybilt Overlander have included bungee cords that string across the tent to keep the canopy from bunching up or bulging out of the side of the folding floor when it's time to convert from camping to travel mode.
 The Tepui Autana 3 includes an annex that hangs from the awning.
-It isn't a required part of the setup, but if you're going to use it, conversion gets a little more difficult and time-consuming.
+It isn't a required part of the setup, but conversion gets a little more complicated and time-consuming if you're going to use it.

 Ease of Assembly and Installation

 How easy the product is to get out of the package affects how long it ultimately takes to mount on your vehicle.
-Where some brands like to make their packaging as small as possible, others add extra bubble wrap or Styrofoam to ensure that your tent shows up undamaged.
-The Front Runner ladder comes in a separate box altogether.
-This is not ideal because if the boxes were to get separated in transit, your tent would be useless until the ladder showed up if it ever did.
-The Tepui Autana 3, the Tepui Kukenam 3, and the Yakima Skyrise all come in boxes that slide off the tent sideways.
-The Smittybilt Overlander, iKamper Skycamp 3.0, and the Thule Tepui Foothill all come in a sandwich style box that is easy to open and protects the tent.
+While some brands like to make their packaging as small as possible, others add extra bubble wrap or Styrofoam to ensure that your tent shows up undamaged.
+The Autana 3, Kukenam 3, Approach, Explorer Ayer 2, and Yakima SkyRise all come in boxes that slide off the tent sideways.
+The Smittybilt Overlander, iKamper Skycamp 3.0, and the Thule Tepui Foothill all come in a sandwich-style box that is easy to open and protects the tent.
 As an added bonus, the Foothill, Approach, and Skycamp 3.0 all come with the mounting tracks already installed on the base of the tent, removing a difficult step that many of these tents require.